-Home purchase originations declined across all racial and ethnic groups between 2019 and 2020, erasing gains made by Black borrowers in previous years.
+Home purchase originations declined across all racial and ethnic groups between 2019 and 2020.

-Mortgage refinancing increased by 93.2 percent between 2019 and 2020, which represents the largest increase seen in New York City in the last decade and a half.
+Mortgage refinancing increased by 93.2 percent between 2019 and 2020, the largest increase seen in New York City in the last decade and a half.

 Refinancing activity increased for mortgage holders in all racial and ethnic groups between 2019 and 2020, with the largest increases seen among Asian and white borrowers.

-The number of pre-foreclosure notices has been declining since 2017 but accelerated between 2019 and 2020, decreasing by 43.8 percent to 23,698 pre-foreclosure notices.
+The number of pre-foreclosure notices in 1-4 unit homes, condiminiums, and cooperatives has been declining since 2017, but this trend continued between 2019 and 2020, decreasing by 43.8 percent to 23,698 pre-foreclosure notices.
 The rate of decrease slowed to 24.9 percent between 2020 and 2021, when pre-foreclosure notices reached a low of 17,802.
 The slower decline this past year is likely due to the expiration of foreclosure moratoria that were put in place in response to the COVID-19 pandemic and economic shutdown.

 The share of pre-foreclosure notices with a delinquency length of over four months increased between 2019 and 2021.

 In 2019, the majority of pre-foreclosure notices (77.5%) had a delinquency length of less than two months.
-In other words, households that received pre-foreclosure notices had missed less than two months of mortgage payments.
-In 2021, this share decreased to 46.4 percent and the share of pre-foreclosure notices with a delinquency length of over four months rose to 39.8 percent, which is over four times the share in 2019.
+In other words, the vast majority of households that received pre-foreclosure notices had missed less than two months of mortgage payments.
+In 2021, this share decreased to 46.4 percent, while the share of pre-foreclosure notices with a delinquency length of over four months rose to 39.8 percent, over four times the share in 2019.
 This jump can likely be attributed to the pandemic-related foreclosure moratoria that were put in place from March 2020 until June 2021.

 Residential property values appreciated throughout New York City between 2020 and 2021, with the largest gains in Brooklyn and the Bronx.

-Between 2020 and 2021, the sales price of residential property increased by 7.0 percent across the city.
-Overall value increased by 12.8 percent in the Bronx, 11.3 percent in Brooklyn, 3.8 percent in Queens, and 10.9 percent in Staten Island between 2020 and 2021.
-While overall sales value declined by 31.1 percent in Manhattan between 2018 and 2020, Manhattan residential properties appreciated by 8.9 percent between 2020 and 2021.
+Between 2020 and 2021, the indexed value for sales price of residential property (index = 100 in 2000) increased by 7.0 percentage points across the city.
+Overall index value increased by 12.8 percentage points in the Bronx, 11.3 percentage points in Brooklyn, 3.8 percentage points in Queens, and 10.9 percentage points in Staten Island between 2020 and 2021.
+While overall sales value declined by 31.0 percentage points in Manhattan between 2018 and 2020, Manhattan residential properties rebounded, and appreciated by 8.9 percentage points between 2020 and 2021.
 Overall, properties have appreciated in sales value by approximately a factor of three since 2000, with the largest increase of all boroughs having occurred in Brooklyn (363.5% of the 2000 value in 2021).
 Manhattan is the only borough not currently experiencing its highest property values since 2000 (the borough’s peak was in 2017).